eelfner/AnimatingSplitViewController/README.md

 a demonstration of a concept than a widget to plug in to an App.
 ![Split Examples](./Split3Ex.png)

+*Note:* This project only contains the UI manipulations.
+The data flow is left a job for you.
+(Or, if I do some more I might post and update, but think that there are different ways one might go, so think it is unlikely.)

 AniSplitView - Has constraints created in code.
 Not recommended, but kinda cool because it configures itself.
 AniSplitViewSimple - The constraints must be set in IB and the IBOutlets set for the views and 3 primary constraints.